 Semen quality factors for the sperm provider.
 Level of DNA fragmentation measured, p.
-Eg using the Comet test, the mother’s advanced age and the quality of the semen.
+Eg using the Comet test, the mother’s advanced age, and the quality of the semen.

-Women with ovarian-specific FMR1 genotypes, including het-norm / low, have significantly decreased the chances of pregnancy in in vitro fertilization.
+Women with ovarian-specific FMR1 genotypes, including het-norm / low, have significantly decreased the chances of pregnancy in vitro fertilization.

-An endometrial thickness (EMT) of less than 7 mm decreases the pregnancy rate by a odds ratio of approximately 0.4 compared to an endometrial thickness of more than 7 mm.
+An endometrial thickness (EMT) of less than 7 mm decreases the pregnancy rate by an odds ratio of approximately 0.4 compared to an endometrial thickness of more than 7 mm.
 However, such a low thickness is rarely produced, and any routine use of this parameter is considered unjustified.

 Other determinants of the result of in vitro fertilization include:

 Smoking reduces the likelihood that in vitro fertilization will produce a live birth by 34% and increases the risk of in vitro abortion during pregnancy by 30%.

 A body mass index (BMI) greater than 27 causes a 33% decrease in the probability of having a live birth after the first in vitro fertilization cycle compared to those with a body mass index between 20 and 27.

 In addition, pregnant women who are obese have higher rates of miscarriage, gestational diabetes, hypertension, thromboembolism, and problems during childbirth and increase the risk of congenital fetal anomalies.
 The ideal body mass index is 19-30.

 Salpingectomy or laparoscopic tubal occlusion before in vitro fertilization treatment increases the chances for women with hydrosalpinges.
 Success with previous pregnancies and live births increases the possibilities.